 About Kevin McGrath

-Kevin McGrath recently returned to private practice after serving as a Referee in the Hennepin County Family Court for nearly five years.
-Kevin now operates McGrath Dispute Resolution, LLC, where he will solely focus on providing a variety of dispute resolution services to families in transition.
+Kevin McGrath returned to private practice in January of 2011 after serving as a Referee in the Hennepin County Family Court for nearly five years.
+Kevin’s tenure at the Family Court included serving as Lead Referee.
+Kevin now operates McGrath Dispute Resolution, LLC, where he solely focuses on providing a variety of dispute resolution services to families in transition.

 Kevin is a Rule 114 Qualified Neutral for civil and family law mediation, arbitration and evaluative matters.
-Kevin has conducted trainings on Early Case Management, Financial ENE, and Social ENE throughout Minnesota and in other jurisdictions.
+Kevin has conducted trainings on Early Case Management, Financial ENE, Social ENE, dispute resolution, legal writing, child development, and other topics throughout Minnesota and in other jurisdictions.
 In addition, Kevin was the primary author of the Financial Early Neutral Evaluation Handbook.
 Kevin is a frequent teacher at Continuing Legal Education seminars in Minnesota on topics ranging from dispute resolution, to motion practice, trial practice, and courtroom conduct.
-Kevin gave the keynote address at the Academy of Matrimonial Lawyers Divorce Camp in 2010, urging the lawyers, accountants, mental health therapists and judicial officers in attendance to consider the benefits of helping parties in family law cases self-determine their futures.
-Kevin was a presenter at the Association of Family and Conciliation Court national conference on the use and misuse of experts in child custody cases.
+Kevin gave the keynote address at the Academy of Matrimonial Lawyers Divorce Camp in 2010, urging the lawyers, accountants, mental health therapists, and judicial officers in attendance to consider the benefits of helping parties in family law cases self-determine their futures.
+Kevin has presented on multiple occasions at the Association of Family and Conciliation Court national conferences on topics related to child custody and parenting time.

 He is a graduate of the University of Minnesota Law School and served as a law clerk at the Minnesota Supreme Court for Justice Joan Ericksen and Justice Russell Anderson.